ahmed-n-abdeltwab/ahmed-n-abdeltwab/quotations.md

 - "Life is what happens when you're busy making other plans." – John Lennon
 - "You don't learn to swim by reading about water!" – Anonymous
 - "If we can do it, wonderful.
 If we can’t do it, let’s fail in the most beautiful way" – Jürgen Klopp
+- "Judge a man by his questions rather than by his answers" – Voltaire